Homegrown tomatoes are the best tasting tomatoes on earth. We can all agree on that!

 While saving tomato seeds on a paper towel is very quick and easy to do, the fermentation process is a good practice for getting cleaner seeds.

-The fermenting removes the growth inhibiting substances within the tomato gel and can decrease the chances of passing on any bacterial or fungal disease to the next generation.
+The fermenting removes the growth inhibiting substances within the tomato gel and can decrease the chances of passing on any bacterial or fungal disease to the next generation to make sure you’re getting the best tomato seeds.

 Fermented tomato seeds yield higher germination rates and will last longer in storage.